Dalkyan/vue-trivia-quiz/README.md

 # vue-trivia-quiz

-Simply Trivia API app made with Vue 3, Pinia and Tailwind.
+Trivia API app made with Vue 3, Pinia and Tailwind.

+You can play it [here](https://vue-trivia-quiz.netlify.app/).